umwrit350sp17/su17-team2/teamdocs/Writer Documentation/8 MLA Formatting.md

 5. Use Times New Roman as your font.
 This can also be changed from the Properties sidebar:

 [![Screen Shot 2017-07-02 at 10.33.25 PM.png](https://s19.postimg.org/nwvum3lxf/Screen_Shot_2017-07-02_at_10.33.25_PM.png)](https://postimg.org/image/w2dwk9a67/)

+6. Use 12-point type.
+This is the default type size for LO Writer.